nickian/reMarkableAI/README.md

 <img src="screenshots/screenshot_01.jpg" alt="Create a Prompt" width="650">

-Hand write a prompt message on your reMarkable.
 Use the "convert to text" feature to convert your handwriting to text and send it via email to your own email account.

 <img src="screenshots/screenshot_02.jpg" alt="Convert to Text" width="650">